Drafting Arbitration Clauses in M&A Agreements

 M&A deals may be concluded through a suite of transaction instruments involving multiple parties, each of which can have their own dispute resolution clause.
 This could potentially lead to several disputes arising out of various contracts between several parties, all of which could be the subject of multiple parallel proceedings although they all relate to a single transaction.
 We may consider as an example an M&A transaction between a seller and a buyer related to a target company (with multiple contracts between the seller and the buyer), where a holding company controlling the seller and the target company provides guarantees to the buyer by way of a side agreement.
 In case of misrepresentations and breaches of warranties by the seller, the buyer may want to act against both the seller, on the basis of the various instruments entered into with the seller, and against the holding company on the basis of the side agreement.

-As will be explained in more detail in Chapter 2 on joinder and consolidation issues, permitting consolidation of two or more separate arbitrations into a single arbitration, or the joinder of additional parties into a single arbitration, can be used to save time and costs, to ensure consistency and to give the tribunal a complete picture of the transaction at issue.
+As explained in further detail in Chapter 2 on joinder and consolidation issues, permitting consolidation of two or more separate arbitrations into a single arbitration, or the joinder of additional parties into a single arbitration, can save time and costs, ensure consistency, and provide the tribunal with a complete picture of the transaction at issue.

-This may only work if all parties agree on certain conditions.
-In particular, the arbitration clause should refer to arbitration rules that provide for the possibility to consolidate two or more arbitrations.
+However, the use of this procedural tool is conditioned on whether all parties previously agreed to certain terms and conditions at the contract drafting stage.
+In particular, the arbitration clause should refer to arbitration rules that provide for the possibility of consolidating two or more arbitrations.
 The arbitration clauses contained in the various contracts must be identical or, at the very least, compatible (same institutional rules, same number of arbitrators and same seat of the arbitration).

 Institutional arbitration rules will generally set out the conditions and procedures for consolidation, including deadlines and rules regarding the appointment of the tribunal in cases where it is not possible for each party to appoint an arbitrator.
-By incorporating such rules into the arbitration agreement, the parties are deemed to have consented in advance to a possible consolidation of the various arbitration proceedings.
+These rules may vary in important ways; for example, arbitral institutions in recent years have updated their institutional rules regarding consolidation.
+For example, the 2014 LCIA Arbitration Rules only allowed arbitrations to be consolidated when they arose between the same disputing parties, whereas, the 2020 LCIA Arbitration Rules add that consolidation can also take place when they arise out of ‘the same transaction or series of related transactions’.
+By incorporating such rules into the arbitration agreement, the parties are deemed to have consented in advance to a future possible consolidation of the various arbitration proceedings.

-In practice, it is difficult to consolidate proceedings when the parties to the various agreements are not the same (the fact that the parties are the same in all proceedings may be a condition for an arbitral institution to order consolidation unless the parties agree otherwise).
-Hence, when parties to the various contracts are different, it is important to provide in each contract the possibility to consolidate proceedings under the contract at issue with other proceedings relating to other contracts even if the parties are not the same.
+In practice, it is difficult to consolidate proceedings when the parties to the various agreements are not the same (the fact that the parties are identical in all proceedings may be a condition for an arbitral institution to order consolidation, unless the parties agreed otherwise).
+Hence, when parties to the various contracts are different, it is important to provide in each contract for the possibility of consolidating proceedings under the contract at issue with other proceedings relating to other contracts even if the parties are not the same.

-Such clauses are not easy to draft.
-It is important, for instance, to provide time limits on the possibility to consolidate to avoid blocking proceedings already at an advanced stage because another dispute under a related contract has arisen.
-The appointment of the tribunal may also be problematic, especially if a dispute under a related contract surfaces after the appointment of the tribunal.
-Again, such difficulties should be taken into account when drafting the arbitration clauses.
+Such clauses are challenging to draft properly.
+It is important, for instance, to provide specific time limits on the option to pursue consolidation.
+Planning for such eventualities will safeguard ongoing proceedings from potential disruption.
+This may be a significant concern, especially when such proceedings may already be at an advanced stage.
+Pursuing such an approach prevents a proceeding from being unexpectedly suspended or blocked because another dispute under a related contract has now arisen.
+The appointment of the tribunal may also be problematic, especially if a dispute under a related contract surfaces after the appointment.
+Again, such contingencies should be accounted for when drafting the arbitration clauses.

-Several prominent international arbitration institutions have included emergency arbitrator rulesthat share more or less the same characteristics: a prompt appointment of a sole arbitrator (usually within a couple of days), who will render a decision within a limited period (usually counted in days or weeks) and not act thereafter as an arbitrator in the dispute on the merits.
+Several prominent international arbitration institutions already incorporate special provisions for emergency arbitrators in their rules.
+These rules generally share the following features: prompt appointment of a sole arbitrator (usually within a couple of days), the rapid rendering of a decision within a limited period (usually counted in days or weeks), and a provision barring the designated emergency arbitrator from acting thereafter on the merits phase of the dispute.
 The nature (an order or an award) and enforceability of a decision rendered by an emergency arbitrator will depend on the rules governing such procedure and the place where such decision is to be enforced.

 Anne Véronique Schlaepfer and Alexandre Mazuranic are partners at White & Case SA.

-In the case of failure to disclose, the seller would have hidden important information, which if known would have had a substantial impact on the price or even prevented the transaction.
+In the case of failure to disclose, the seller would have hidden important information, which if known would have had a substantial impact on the price or even prevented the transaction altogether.
 In this circumstance, the party raising a claim for fraud will seek to disapply the limitation of liability clauses.
-This type of dispute is not specific to M&A transactions and does not call for any specific drafting in the arbitration clause.
+This type of dispute is not specific to M&A transactions and does not call for any specific drafting considerations to the arbitration clause.

-Often the writing requirement will be interpreted in light of the evolution of technology.
-France does not require the arbitration agreement to be in writing (see Article 1507 of the Code of Civil Procedure, as amended by Decree No. 2011-48 of 13 January 2011: ‘La convention d’arbitrage n’est soumise à aucune condition de forme.’
-‘The arbitration agreement is not subject to any form requirement.’ ).
+The writing requirement has often been interpreted in view of the evolution of technology; for example, France does not require the arbitration agreement to be in writing (see Article 1507 of the Code of Civil Procedure, as amended by Decree No. 2011-48 of 13 January 2011: ‘La convention d’arbitrage n’est soumise à aucune condition de forme.’
+‘The arbitration agreement is not subject to any form requirement.’).